LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Rootfinding
 ===============

-All of the time-stepping modules in ARKode also support a rootfinding feature.
+All of the time-stepping modules in ARKODE also support a rootfinding feature.
 This means that, while integrating the IVP :eq:`IVP`, these can also find the roots of a set of user-defined functions :math:`g_i(t,y)` that depend on :math:`t` and the solution vector